In this article, we'll take a look at how you can import your data into Keela and some important bits and pieces of information along the way.

 Columns and Fields will automatically match if they are exactly the same

 In our Data Formatting articles (Contacts, Donations, Revenue and Volunteer articles), we spent some time discussing the Accepted Fields that data can be imported into in Keela.
 Each column in your data spreadsheet should now match up exactly to a field in Keela!
-If the Column Headers in your spreadsheet match these fields exactly (ie. The same speling and punctuation) Keela will do this matching process for you!
+If the Column Headers in your spreadsheet match these fields exactly (ie. the same spelling and punctuation), Keela will do this matching process for you!

 Note: This even includes Custom Field columns.
-Just be sure to add them to your Keela accept before importing so that Keela knows what to look for when matching up columns.
+Just be sure to set these up in your Keela account before importing so that Keela knows what to look for when matching up columns.

 If a Column Header doesn't match an existing field in Keela, you can match them manually

-If your column headers do not match Keela's Accepted fields exactly, you'll nee to match these manually.
+If your column headers do not match Keela's Accepted fields exactly, you'll need to match these manually.

 Match the headers from your excel sheet to the correct field in Keela by clicking Select Field above each column in your spreadsheet.